stoplightio/docs/articles/testing/variables-context.md

 Where:

-* `{...}` - Curly brackets signify that this is a variable reference.
+* `{...}` - Braces signify that this is a variable reference.
 See the [variables overview](./variables-overview.md) section for more information on how variables are used.
-* `$` - The "single dollar sign" syntax is a reference to the current scenario's "context".
+* `$` - The "single dollar sign" syntax is a reference to the current scenario's runtime scope.
-* `ctx` - Every scenario context has an `ctx` property that signifies this being a reference to the editor's environment.
+* `ctx` - Every scenario step has a `ctx` property that allows access to the runtime context (where variables can be stored for later use).
-* `myVariable` - This is the variable being referenced, which comes from the project's `.stoplight.yml` file.
-Substitute your own variable name when using this in a scenario.
+* `myVariable` - This is the variable being referenced within the context.

-When the scenario or step is run, any environment variable references will automatically be populated based on the editor's current environment.
+When the scenario or step is run, any context variable references will automatically be populated based on the contents of the scenario context at runtime.

 ### In Scripts